Relative Riemann-Zariski spaces: Relative RZ spaces and the decomposition theorem

-In this section we will complete a basic description of the relative Riemann-Zariski space $\gtX$ attached to a separated morphism $f:Y\to X$ between qcqs schemes by proving that the finite union of open domains is an open domain, and any open domain in $\gtX$ is of the form $\Val_\oY(\oX)$ where the morphism $\oY\to\oX$ is affine and schematically dominant.
-The first claim actually means that any quasi-compact open subset is an open domain, i.e. admits a model by a morphism of schemes, and the second claim states that this model can be chosen especially nice.
-In particular, applying the second claim to $\gtX$ itself we obtain a bijection $\RZ_{\oY}(\oX)\toisom\RZ_Y(X)$ with $\oY=Y$ and affine morphism $\oY\to\oX$, but then $\oX$ is proper over $X$ by the valuative criterion \ref{valcritprop}.
-So, $X$ admits a $Y$-modification $\oX$ such that the morphism $Y\to\oX$ is affine, i.e. the morphism $f:Y\to X$ is decomposable.
-This gives a new proof of theorem \ref{decompth}, and one obtains, in particular, new proofs of Nagata compactification and Thomason approximation theorems.
+In this section we will complete a basic description of the relative Riemann-Zariski space $\gtX$ associated with a separated morphism $f:Y\to X$ between qcqs schemes by proving that the finite union of open domains is an open domain, and any open domain in $\gtX$ is of the form $\Val_\oY(\oX)$ where the morphism $\oY\to\oX$ is affine and schematically dominant.
+The first claim actually means that any quasi-compact open subset is an open domain, i.e. admits a model by a morphism of schemes, and the second claim states that this model can be chosen to be affine.
+In particular, applying the second claim to $\gtX$ itself we obtain a bijection $\Val_{\oY}(\oX)\toisom\Val_Y(X)$ with $\oY=Y$ and affine morphism $\oY\to\oX$.
+But then $\oX$ is proper over $X$ by the valuative criterion \ref{valcritprop}, and hence $X$ admits a $Y$-modification $\oX$ such that the morphism $Y\to\oX$ is affine.
+Thus, the morphism $f:Y\to X$ is decomposable and this gives a new proof of Theorem \ref{decompth}.
+In particular, one obtains new proofs of Nagata compactification and Thomason approximation theorems.

-\begin{theor} Let $f:Y\to X$ be a separated morphism between qcqs schemes and $\gtX=\RZ_Y(X)$, then:
+\begin{theor} Let $f:Y\to X$ be a separated morphism between qcqs schemes and $\gtX=\Val_Y(X)$.
+Then

-(i) open domains in $\gtX$ are closed under finite unions;
+(i) open domains in $\gtX$ are closed under finite unions,

-(ii) any open domain $\gtX'$ is of the form $\Val_\oY(\oX)$, where the morphism $\oY\to\oX$ is affine and schematically dominant. \end{theor} \begin{proof} Note that any affinoid domain satisfies the assertion of (ii) (since schematical dominance is achieved by simply replacing $\oX$ with the schematic image of $\oY$), and by theorem \ref{affbaseth} and corollary \ref{qccor}, $\gtX'$ admits a finite affinoid covering.
+(ii) any open domain $\gtX'$ is of the form $\Val_\oY(\oX)$, where the morphism $\oY\to\oX$ is affine and schematically dominant. \end{theor} \begin{proof} Note that any affinoid domain satisfies the assertion of (ii) (since schematical dominance is achieved by simply replacing $\oX$ with the schematic image of $\oY$), and by Theorem \ref{affbaseth} and Corollary \ref{qccor}, $\gtX'$ admits a finite affinoid covering.
 Therefore, both (i) and (ii) would follow if we prove the following claim: the union of two domains satisfying the assertion of (ii) is an open domain that satisfies the assertion of (ii).
 So, we assume that $\gtX'=\gtX_1\cup\gtX_2$ where $\gtX_i=\Val_{Y_i}(X_i)$ with $i\in\{1,2\}$ are open subdomains with affine morphisms $Y_i\to X_i$.